AC-BA/Why-I-should-care-about-SEO-/README.md

 ## Structure

 The organization of this is going to follow the layout of the assignment.
 Files are different SEO tools that would be useful tools I would use for SEO consulting.
-Folders have information such as what is SEO (Search Engine Optimization) and why use it
+Folders have information such as what is SEO (Search Engine Optimization), why to use it and uploads of presentations created for the class.

 ## Tools
 The tools identified in the attached files are some examples of useful tools for Search Engine Optimizers.